hazzelnuts/ntfy-for-delphi/README.md

   <img src="./img/delphi-notify.png" width="80%">
 </div>

  Ntfy was made by [Philipp C. Heckel](https://github.com/binwiederhier).
-Consider leaving a star in [his project](https://github.com/binwiederhier/ntfy).
+Consider leaving a star on [his project](https://github.com/binwiederhier/ntfy).
 As [Philipp C. Heckel](https://github.com/binwiederhier) stated, this service will stay free, so any kind of support to afford costs help with cloud hosting will be warmly received.
 You can also self-host ntfy server.
 Visit [docs.ntfy.sh](https://docs.ntfy.sh/) to get started with documentation.

 ## 🔔 Ntfy for Delphi